baynec2/mspms/README.md

 ### Normalyzing data

-msp-ms uses the normalyzede package to do normalization under the hood.
+mspms uses the NormalyzerDE package to do normalization under the hood.

-Now we can normalyze the data.
+We can normalyze the data as follows:

 ``` r
 normalyzed_data = normalyze(peaks_prepared_data,design_matrix)